bjrobillard/bjrobillard/README.md

 # College Projects
 ###  Benjamin Robillard
 The purpose of this repository is to showcase some kattis problems I have solved to give insight into what I've learned during my time at CMU.
+You can access the code solutions in my repository on [GitHub](https://github.com/bjrobillard/bjrobillard)
 <!-- The purpose of this repository is to showcase some of the projects I enjoyed working on during my college career.
 It includes projects from: Object Oriented Programming, User Interface Design, Networking, UNIX, Kattis Problem Solutions

 ---